research

 How might an evolutionary history of social interactions confer resilience in the face of catastrophe?

-What kinds of adaptations do we see in animals when their environment changes for the worse?
+What kinds of adaptations do we see in animals when they are faced with multiple combined environmental stressors?

 CV highlights